joinpursuit/AC_4_Web/units/html/lessons/css_box_model.md

 </div>
 ```

 Great!
 Now each `div` in our file contains all associated elements for that section.
-Open your css.test file and delete the `h1` declaration block.
+Open your test.css file and delete the `h1` declaration block.
 We want the `h1` elements to be un-styled.
 What we are going to do is make each `div` 400 pixels wide by specifying the width, padding, border and margins using the code below:

 ```css
 div {